The Fujifilm XF70-300mm Lens, Small & Powerful

 My first love as a photographer and filmmaker is the great outdoors.
 I’m lucky enough to make a living shooting in the diverse, wild landscapes of the American West.
 As a result, I spend a lot of time exploring the wilderness, going long distances on foot and sometimes on two wheels.
 I really like to immerse myself and spend time getting to know a location because I’ve found that every environment has its own secrets to tell.
 It has its own atmosphere, inhabitants, ecosystems.
 Even the quality of light is unique from place to place.

 I see my job as capturing a little slice of that uniqueness and telling a story through the lens of my camera.
-Everywhere I go, I have my X-T4 because I never know when an extraordinary moment will present itself.
+Wherever I go, I have my X-T4 at the ready – in case an extraordinary moment presents itself.
 It’s my companion on long days out trekking or even short jaunts near town.

 The great weight debate

 A lot of times I can’t justify schlepping around a heavy camera kit that is typical on production shoots or safari tours.
 I prefer a lightweight approach that allows me to go further and stay out longer.
 For that I need a camera system that is optimized for portability and is ready to go.